kaiwalya-07/AI_CHAT_APP_INTERFACE/README.md

  # AI Chat Application Interface

 This project is an AI chat application interface developed using React for the frontend and Nest.js for the backend.
 It allows users to interact with an AI assistant through a simple and user-friendly chat interface.
+It uses a REST API in backend that can receive user input from the frontend and respond based on a simple response algorithm that returns predefined responses based on keywords in the user input.

 ## Prerequisites